 It was beyond the scope of the current Wilderness Waters project to characterize the fish community and fish habitat of this water body.
-The WDNR Lake Pages website (http://dnr.wi.gov/lakes/lakepages/) indicates that the fish species present include musky, panfish, largemouth bass, northern pike, and walleye.
+The WDNR Lake Pages website (http://dnr.wi.gov/lakes/lakepages/) indicates that the bottom is comprised of 80% sand, 5% gravel, 0% rock, and 15% muck and that fish species present include panfish, largemouth bass, and northern pike.